kevinkjt2000/bowser/README.md

 2. Bowser is given read and write permissions on any channels where bowser should respond to commands.

 ### Usage
 Any channel bowser has read and write permissions for, bowser will respond to the command `!help`.
-Configuration is currently limited to one minecraft server per discord channel, and the administrator role is able to configure it with `!set <host> <port>`.
+Configuration is currently limited to one minecraft server per discord channel, and either an administrator or any user with a role named `mario` should be able to configure with `!set <host> <port>`.